-ID Standard Class Interpretive Guidance Score/Findings/Comments maintenance, it is verified with a dated inspection tag.
-That tag is good for one year from the date indicated.
-If the unit fails to pass the inspection, it must be repaired or replaced.
-3. Internal Maintenance Inspection - ~ Every 5, 6, or 12 Years (depending on equipment type) This internal maintenance also requires the services of a fire protection company.
+Internal Maintenance Inspection - ~ Every 5, 6, or Years (depending on equipment type)

+This internal maintenance also requires the services of a fire protection company.
 Internal maintenance testing involves discharging of the fire extinguisher and a complete internal examination and recharging to ensure all components of the fire extinguisher are working correctly.
-Extinguishers such as the dry chemical type requiring a 12-year hydrostatic test also require a 6-year internal examination.
-In addition to or as part of the internal maintenance examination, periodically the fire extinguisher cylinders must be hydrostatically tested to ensure their integrity and ability to safety contain the pressure used to expel the agent.
-Typically, pressurized water, carbon dioxide, and wet chemical extinguishers need to be hydrostatically tested every five (5) years.
-Dry chemical extinguishers need to be tested every 12 years.
-Evaluating Compliance: Review facility policy and procedure on Fire Extinguishers.
-During the facility tour, observe how many fire extinguishers are present in the facility.
-Verify that fire extinguishers are within 75 feet of any location in the facility.
+Extinguishers such as the dry chemical type require a 12-year hydrostatic test and also require a 6-year internal examination.

+In addition to or as part of the internal maintenance examination, periodically, the fire extinguisher cylinders must be hydrostatically tested to ensure their integrity and ability to safely contain the pressure used to expel the agent.

+Typically, pressurized water, carbon dioxide, and wet chemical extinguishers need to be hydrostatically tested every five (5) years, while dry chemical extinguishers need to be tested every 12 years.

+Evaluating Compliance:

+Review facility policy and procedure on Fire Extinguishers.